 Hotel Antiche Figure: When creativity integrates with digital technology for an all-new tourist experience

 “These are really trying times but I’m sure we’ll make it”.
 Alessandro Fornasier is a born optimist.
-After working in the hospitality sector in Venice for more than 30 years, he sees this as just another challenge that needs to be tackled with energy and a little bit of creativity, while keeping an eye on new technologies.
+After working in the hospitality sector in Venice for more than 30 years, he sees this as just another challenge that needs to be tackled with the usual, untiring energy and a little bit of creativity, while keeping an eye on new technologies.

 The Antiche Figure hotel in Venice stands out on the opposite side of the Grand Canal once you leave the train station.
-An historical building, “in the 17the century the entire facade was covered in frescoes”, hence its name.
+A historical building, “in the 17the century the entire facade was covered in frescoes”, hence its name.
 But history is anything but a limitation here.
 Instead it’s the driver that accelerates innovation.
 “There are a lot of hotels in the lagoon and you need to be able to stand out”, explained Alessandro, who also runs the Canal Grande hotel nearby.
 “We do this by first placing all our attention on our guests and their needs”.
 Customer care is actually “the best thing about this job, it’s what makes you understand what every guest wants and makes the tourist really get to know the city”.

 “I love what I do, because I’m always meeting and talking to someone new every day: it’s like touring the world while staying in the same place”.
 It’s what really matters during a trip “not the places but the relationships you build with the people you meet”.
 Being able to do this in a place like Venice is priceless.
 “I’m not just from Venice, I’m in love with Venice and its history”.
 Alessandro knows every single corner, “I’ve been to the strangest places and ones that are off the beaten track”, and always tries to transmit these details to his guests that tell more about the lagoon than a thousand guides.
 Now, carrying on with the family tradition, is his son, “who organizes tours of the so-called minor, or less-known Venice”.